MrGrak/AUI/README.md

-## Goals
+## Overview

-To be an animated user interface library that is user facing.
+AUI is a set of ui classes designed to work with XNA and Monogame.
 This library is not meant to replace winforms or other backend ui libraries.
-This is a frontend ui library that users interact with in your game, that is animated and interesting to play with.
+This is a frontend ui library that users interact with - in your game - that is animated and interesting to play with.

-## A Brief Introduction/Overview
+## A Brief Introduction To XNA/Monogame

 In order to understand why the UI was designed the way it was, I will first need to explain how xna/monogame works, a bit.